ribice/dt/README.md

 dt provides three types to work with:

-- Time: Contains time info in HH:mm
+- Time: Contains time info: HH:mm
-- Date: Contains date info: (YYYY-MM-DD)
+- Date: Contains date info: YYYY-MM-DD
-- DateTime: Contains date and time information (YYYY-MM-DDTHH:mm)
+- DateTime: Contains date and time information: YYYY-MM-DDTHH:mm

-Unlike `time.Time` these types contain an additional `Valid` field representing whether the data inside it was scanned.
+Unlike `time.Time` these types contain an additional `Valid` field representing whether the data inside it was scanned/marshalled.
 This prevents situations like saving default date in database when nothing was received or responding via JSON with default date even though the date was empty.

 ## Why not civil package?